Part-Time Fall/Spring Law Clerk (Ongoing)

 Due to our limited capacity to host interns and volunteers, our process is selective.
 Qualified candidates will have excellent research and writing skills, experience and/or interest in child and youth advocacy, and a desire to explore the nonprofit legal aid and systemic advocacy environments as a possible career path.
 We are particularly interested in hearing from students with personal, lived experience in child welfare and juvenile justice systems and people from historically marginalized identities that are disproportionately represented in the child welfare and juvenile justice systems.
 YLC believes that those who have experienced these systems are best positioned to understand the impacts of systems-change, and we’re committed to developing youth advocates with lived experience through our hiring practices.

-To apply, please use the “Apply” button below to complete our application form and submit a cover letter describing your interest in the position, a current resume, and a short writing sample.
+To apply, please submit a cover letter describing your interest in the position, a current resume, and a short writing sample.
 In your cover letter, please describe 1) when you would like to begin your internship/volunteer position, 2) your availability in hours per week, and 3) optionally, any specific project or topic areas you would be interested in working on during your time with us.

 Applications are accepted on a rolling basis, and candidates will be considered as positions are available and based on alignment of their background and interests with our current work.